LifeWear India Appoints Jijith Nedungottur Somasundaran as Chief Executive Officer - www.lokmattimes.com

 LifeWear India Appoints Jijith Nedungottur Somasundaran as Chief Executive Officer

-PNN Mumbai (Maharashtra) [India], May 2: LifeWear India, a fast-growing provider of orthopaedic soft goods and mobility solutions, has ...
+Mumbai (Maharashtra) [India], May 2: LifeWear India, a fast-growing provider of orthopaedic soft goods and mobility solutions, has announced ...

 Mumbai (Maharashtra) [India], May 2: LifeWear India, a fast-growing provider of orthopaedic soft goods and mobility solutions, has announced the appointment of Jijith Nedungottur Somasundaran as its new Chief Executive Officer, effective April 2025.